saitamasahil/Pixel-Launcher-Extended/README.md

 cd Pixel-Launcher-Extended
 chmod +x builder_dependencies.sh && ./builder_dependencies.sh
 ```
 - Once you see the installation success message, exit the termux and restart it.
-Then, use the 'PLE' command to launch PLE Builder.
+Then, use the **PLE** or **ple** command to launch PLE Builder.
 - Please make sure to grant storage permissions.
 - Choose desired option using number keys.
 - Use **Move Magisk Module To Internal Storage** option to move magisk module to Phone's Internal Storage after making it.